ParisSaclayHCI-Alumini/FAQ/README.md

 Q: Is FLE considered as a soft skill?

 A: Yes, FLE is considered as a SOFT SKILL.
-You don't have to take it for credit during M1. ****ut for it to count as SOFT SKILL ECTs for M2, you have to take it for credit.
+You don't have to take it for credit during M1.
+But for it to count as SOFT SKILL for M2, you have to take it for credit.

 # M1

-Q: If I overload ECTs during M1, can they get carried over to M2?
+Q: If I overload ETCs during M1, can they get carried over to M2?

 A: No. M1 and M2 are separately evaluated.